jdobrzanski/food-truck/README.md

 # FoodTruck

+Installation:
+  * Install Elixir `1.16.2` and Erlang `26.1` using `Asdf` or preferred method
+  * Install Postgres `16.2` using `Asdf` or preferred method (No local docker created yet...)
+  * Add a new file `config/dev.secrets.exs` and add the following:

+    ```
+    import Config

+    config :food_truck, :google_maps_api_key, "<GOOGLE MAPS API KEY HERE>"
+    ```
+  * Run `mix setup` to install and setup dependencies

 To start your Phoenix server:

-  * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can visit [`https://food-truck.localhost:4001`](https://food-truck.localhost:4001) from your browser.

 Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+  * Install the Gigalixir CLI by following https://www.gigalixir.com/docs/getting-started-guide/
+  * See https://estee-lauder.gigalixirapp.com for example deployment

 ## Learn more